school-brainhack/school-brainhack.github.io/content/en/project/video-EEG-FC-SC/index.md

 # List +- 4 keywords that best describe your project within [].
 Note that the project summary also involves a number of key words.
 Those are listed on top of the [github repository](https://github.com/brainhack-school2020/project_template), click `manage topics`.
 # Please only lowercase letters
-tags: [eeg, dmri, Inter-Subject Correlation, Segregation]
+tags: [eeg, dmri, brain-dynamics, connectivity, visual-stimuli]

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..